ariannargesi/svelte-touch-hold/README.md

 #### What it does?

-- runs a callback function after touching and holding the component for specific milliseconds. it only fires the "holding" callback on touch screens.
+- This small component runs a callback function after touching and holding for specific milliseconds. it only fires the "holding" callback on touch screens.

 #### Props list
 | Name      | Type | Description |